ktravers/ktravers.github.io/_posts/2020-01-18-interview-prep-questions.md

 _What does this team need and how can you help them?_

-1. What is the story for this team in the coming year?
+1. What's the story for this team in the coming year?

 1. Building - how much is maintenance vs new features?